faantoniadou/IBM_quantum_flatworld/README.md

 Ensure that the camera is able to see the entire projection area before calbration is run and ensure that the projectors are overalapping by approximately 5%.
 Once the projection calibration is running, do not block the camera or projectors at any point.

 The gray code calibration sequence will run consecutively on each projector.
-The calibration process must run from left to right (as you are looking at the projection display).
+The calibration process must run from the projector showing the left half of the image first (as you are looking at the projection display).
 If this is not the case, please make sure the displays are being extended correctly as specified in the instructions given above.

 After each gray code sequence you will be prompted to draw a box setting the 'display contour'.
 This corresponds to the final calibrated output area of each projector.
 Ensure the display contours for each projector overlap to produce a cohesive image.
 Unfortunely at present you are unable to view the other projector's display contour when this is being selected, potentially making calibration a bit tedious and may need to be repeated several times to get a good output, press enter once the contour has been selected: